GOP Congressman Chris Collins Suspends Reelection Campaign

-According to CNN, New York Republican Representative Chris Collins suspended his reelection campaign on Saturday following his arrest earlier this week due to insider trading allegations.
+According to CNN, New York Republican Representative Chris Collins suspended his re-election campaign on Saturday following his arrest earlier this week due to insider trading allegations.

 Collins released a statement Saturday morning notifying the public that he has suspended his congressional campaign.
 “After extensive discussions with my family and friends over the last few days,” the statement read, “I have decided that it is in the best interests of the constituents of NY-27, the Republican Party and President Trump’s agenda for me to suspend my campaign for re-election to Congress.”
-This statement comes just day after Collins vowed to continue running his reelection campaign upon his arrest, referring to the charges against him as “meritless.”
+This statement comes just a day after Collins vowed to continue running his reelection campaign upon his arrest, referring to the charges against him as “meritless.”

 Along with his son and another man, Collins was arrested and charged on Wednesday with 13 counts of security fraud, wire fraud, and false statements originating from an insider trading scheme involving an Australian pharmaceutical company.
 According to the spokesperson for the U.S. Attorney’s Office of the Southern District of New York, Nick Biase, Collins is facing a prison sentence upwards of 150 years if he is convicted on all charges.